noorfathimamusthafac/student_analysis/README.md

 2. Movie Recommendation System

-A content-based recommendation system that suggests movies similar to a user-provided title based on plot descriptions.
+A content-based recommendation system that suggests movies similar to a user-provided title based on plot descriptions.For this task I have take movies_metadata dataset from kaggle.

  Key Concepts:
 - TF-IDF vectorization of movie overviews